dilqvl62/Bulldozer_price_prediction/README.md

 I am going to use the evaluation metric ( root mean square log error or RMSLE)

 # Data
-I got the data from Kaggle websit: [Dataset Description](https://www.kaggle.com/c/bluebook-for-bulldozers/data)
+I got the data from Kaggle webesit: [Dataset Description](https://www.kaggle.com/c/bluebook-for-bulldozers/data)

 The data is split into three parts
 * Train.csv : is the training set